MoveOnOrg/email2hash/README.md

 ```
 $ python3 email2hash.py -h
-usage: email2hash.py [-h] [-o hash-file] [--silent] csv-file
+usage: email2hash.py [-h] [--compress] [--silent] csv-file

 Read a CSV file and hash the email addresses.

 positional arguments:
   csv-file    input csv file with email addresses

 optional arguments:
   -h, --help  show this help message and exit
-  -o hash-file, --output hash-file
-                        output file with hashed email addresses
+  --compress  compress the output file (create a ZIP archive)
   --silent    run in silent mode

 ```

+###### Compression

+If you pass the `--compress` argument, the script compresses the output file and creates a ZIP archive.
+This is helpful in saving space and the difference can be substantial depending on the size of the input file.

 ###### Profiling

 For an input file (378MB) with 6400360 records, the execution times on an Intel i5 2.30 GHz machine:

-    Hashed 6400359 email addresses in 16.06 seconds using SHA3-256 to ...
+    Hashed 6400357 email addresses in 58.18 seconds using HMAC (SHA3-256) to email_list_hashed.csv

 (6400360 rows minus the first one which has the header.)

 ##### Output File

 By default, the output file name will be the name of the input file with `_hashed` added to it; so if the input file is `email_list.csv`, the output file will be `email_list_hashed.csv`.
-To change that, use the `-o` or `--output` argument:
+If the `--compress` flag as passed, the output file name will have the name of the input file with `_hashed.zip` added to it.

 ```
+$ python3 email2hash.py email_list.csv
+Hashed 10 email addresses in 4.95 seconds using HMAC (SHA3-256) to email_list_hashed.csv

-$ python3 email2hash.py --output /path/to/hashed_list.csv email_list.csv
+$ python3 email2hash.py email_list.csv --compress
-Hashed 3 email addresses in 0.00 seconds using SHA3-256 to /path/to/hashed_list.csv
+Hashed 10 email addresses in 3.48 seconds using HMAC (SHA3-256) to email_list_hashed.zip
 ```

 ##### Verbosity